 Dr. Lane also drew attention to the fact that UCLB has a much wider focus than just biomedical technologies.
 Reflecting the entrepreneurial spirit present at all levels of UCL, UCLB has recently established the company Thiologics, based around the work of UCL’s own Vice-Provost of Enterprise, Professor Steve Caddick and his research group in the Department of Chemistry.

-UCLB has invested in Charity Checkout, the charity-based company of UCL student Chester Mojay-Sinclare, and is also helping in the development of an English app for the iPhone based on the work of Professor Bas Aarts, initially to improve grammar in secondary schools.
+UCLB has invested in Charity Checkout (now Enthuse), the charity-based company of UCL student Chester Mojay-Sinclare, and is also helping in the development of an English app for the iPhone based on the work of Professor Bas Aarts, initially to improve grammar in secondary schools.